 To understand the process of eyebrow aging, it is important to look at photographs from younger years and use them as a guide.
 The eyebrow tends to descend with age, but not the entire eyebrow.
 The lateral (outer or tail) brow begins to descend during the 40s and 50s in most individuals, while the inner brow remains essentially in the same position.

-Recognizing this specific pattern is the impetus behind the lateral brow lift procedure, which is designed to position the brow back in its original place, avoiding the creation of a “new look” or “surprised” expression that results from the unnatural elevation of the inner and central brow region.
+Recognizing this specific pattern is the impetus behind the lateral brow lift in San Diego, which is designed to position the brow back in its original place, avoiding the creation of a “new look” or “surprised” expression that results from the unnatural elevation of the inner and central brow region.

 The reason for the drooping lateral brow is simple: the outer brow is not attached to any muscles directly, only the superficial temporal fascia, which is attached to the SMAS (superficial musculoaponeurotic system) that connects with the lower face and neck.
 As the SMAS descends downward, it pulls the lateral brow with it.

 It’s also important to note that the lateral brow sits over the temporal fat pad and the brow fat pad, and as these structures lose volume, the lateral brow segment moves inferiorly.